Cover your asset from the interest-only mortgage timebomb

 Why do so many people own interest-only mortgages?

-Before the credit crunch, they were a popular choice with sole traders and contractors alike.
+Before the credit crunch, interest-only was a popular choice with sole traders and contractors alike.

 Monthly repayments were low, compared to repayment mortgages.
 This suited self-employed people whose income could fluctuate from one month to the next.